-Call me over to check you off before you send it to the 3D printer.
-After I check you off, export as an STL file, then send that file to the 3d.makerlab@wscuhsd.org email address, and tell me you're ready to print.
-Turn in the STL file on the Google Classroom (not a share link, turn in the STL this time.)
+Export as an STL file, then send that file to the 3d.makerlab@wscuhsd.org email address, and tell me you're ready to print.
+Turn in the STL file on the Google Classroom (not a share link, turn in the STL file.)